Giga Chikadze: Ultimate Fighting Championship

 Chikadze faced Calvin Kattar in the main event on 15 January 2022 at UFC on ESPN 32.
 He lost the fight via unanimous decision after being knocked down and almost finished in the final seconds of the fight.
 This fight earned him the Fight of the Night award.

 On 22 May 2022, it was announced that Chikadze would receive the UFC 2022 Recipient of Forrest Griffin Community Award for his exceptional volunteer and charity work for his non-profit "Knockout Cancer Foundation" that assists individuals fighting cancer with financial support for medical bills.

 Chikadze was scheduled to face Sodiq Yusuff on 17 September 2022 at UFC Fight Night 210.
 However, the week before the event, Chikadze withdrew due to injury and the bout was cancelled.

 Chikadze faced Alex Caceres on 26 August 2023, at UFC Fight Night 225.
 He won the bout via unanimous decision.

 Chikadze was scheduled to face Josh Emmett on 16 December 2023, at UFC 296.
 However, Chikadze withdrew due to an undisclosed injury, and was replaced by Bryce Mitchell.

 Chikadze faced Arnold Allen on 27 July 2024, at UFC 304.
 He lost the fight by unanimous decision.

 Chikadze was scheduled to face David Onama on 5 April 2025 at UFC on ESPN 65.
 However, the bout was moved to on 26 April 2025 at UFC on ESPN 66 for unknown reasons.
 At the weigh-ins, Chikadze weighed in at 147 pounds, one pounds over the featherweight non-title fight limit.
 The bout proceeded at catchweight and he was fined 20 percent of his purse, which went to his opponent Onama.
 He lost the fight by unanimous decision.

-Chikadze is scheduled to face Kevin Vallejos on 13 December 2025 at UFC on ESPN 73.
+Chikadze faced Kevin Vallejos on 13 December 2025 at UFC on ESPN 73.
+He lost the fight via knockout with spinning backfist and elbows in round two.

+Chikadze was scheduled to face Vinicius Oliveira on 20 June 2026, at UFC Fight Night 279.
+However, Chikadze withdrew for undisclosed reasons.

+Chikadze faced Joanderson Brito on 19 September 2026 at UFC 331.
+He lost the fight by knockout via ground and pound in the first round.